How to Get Boys to do Chores (without complaining)

 - Who does the family laundry?

 But hold on.
-It is possible to change things up, switch roles, and make it part of the household routine.
+It is possible to change things up, switch roles, and make fairness part of the household routine.
 For example, if you've been doing the laundry exclusively and hubby's been doing the driving, flip it around.
 The goal is to show boys (not just tell them) that chores are gender neutral.

 TIP: Whining/complaining is how kids express frustration.
 Try to turn it into a teachable moment by acknowledging that they feel frustrated.
 Granted, doing this takes waaaay more patience than most of us have, but if you can, tell him that if the complaining continues you're going to have to ignore him.
 This usually gets them to stop because kids hate being ignored.
 Do it consistently.